azuredevcollege/trainingdays/day4/challenges/03-challenge-bicep.md

 ⏲️ _est. time to complete: 30 min._ ⏲️

-## here is what you will learn 🎯
+## Here is what you will learn 🎯

-in this challenge you will learn how to:
+In this challenge you will learn how to:

 - access your Azure Subscription from GitHub Actions
 - use GitHub Secrets to securely store access credentials